johannaheinonen/johanna-test-repo/module_6.md

 ### Editor/IDE
 Install editor of your preference.
 For example:
 - VS code + terminal editor is popular when creating Infrastructure as a code (IaC).
 Debian does not include VS code in its official repositories.
 It can be downloaded from here: https://code.visualstudio.com/docs/setup/linux

+### WireShark
+Wireshark is a free and widely used network protocol analyzer that allows users to capture and examine network traffic in real time.
+With Wireshark it is possible to capture packets sent and received by a computer, inspect the contents of network protocols such as Ethernet, IP, TCP, UDP, HTTP, DNS, and TLS and troubleshoot network and connectivity issues.
+Notice: Packet captures may contain sensitive information.
+Wireshark should only be used on networks and systems where you have permission to monitor traffic.

 ### Docker